 The Tumaini Trust has developed enormously since its inception in 2005.
-Then, the aim was to provide secondary schooling for 15 of my former primary school students, whom I taught for 8 months in 2002, in the rural Kilimanjaro village of Mshiri, as the local government school was not open.
+Then, the aim was to provide secondary schooling for 15 of Kath’s former primary school students, whom she taught for 8 months in 2002, as the local government school was not open.
 Twelve students were sponsored to study for their O’level exams in a private boarding school and a further three attended a local Vocational Training Centre to learn carpentry.
-The Tumaini Trust continued to assist many of them so that they could sit their A ‘levels and, ultimately, six of them attended university.
+The Tumaini Trust continued to assist many of them so that they could sit their A ‘levels and, ultimately, six attended university.

-Now, my former students are adults, some with children of their own.
-It has been a pleasure to return to Tanzania so regularly to meet them and find out how they are realising their dreams.
-I have great pleasure in providing an update of their progress.
+Now, Kath’s former students are adults, some with children of their own.
+It has been an enormous pleasure for Kath to return to Tanzania so regularly to meet them and find out how they are realising their dreams.
+We have great pleasure in providing an update of their progress.

 Wema has successfully completed her Law degree and is currently gaining practical experience in a Law firm in Himo, not far from Mshiri, her local village.
 She has to complete a further 1 year course at university to become a fully qualified lawyer.
 Wema is very capable and has been immensely proactive in forwarding ideas towards the charity’s new, sustainable development goals.